 I felt most confident contacting the agents/publishers who’d responded to my initial email – at a minimum I knew the email address I’d used worked.
 But most agents/publishers didn’t respond to my first email, and so I felt a little uncomfortable – and insecure – emailing them.
 I’d no way of knowing if the address I had was right.

-I found the black hole of submission harder to process than the hard outcomes of an outright rejection.
+I found the black hole of a non-response harder to process than the hard outcomes of an outright rejection.

 This.
 Isn’t.
 Easy.

 When I worked in start-ups, most of my time seemed to be spent emailing or ringing people (mostly men) who didn’t respond to my query.
 I often turned up to meetings only to have a last-minute cancellation pinged into my inbox, letting me know the investor or advisor had something more important to do than speak to me.
-Worst of all was sitting in an office or coffee shop waiting for someone who never cancels, but never arrives.
-I remember coming back into our shared workspace one day, after the 3rd cancellation from a VC I really wanted to meet.
+Worst of all was sitting in an office or coffee shop waiting for someone who never cancelled, but never arrived.
+I remember returning to our startup hub once after the 3rd cancellation from a VC I really wanted to meet.
 I figured it was Game Over with this particular VC and said so to an advisor.
 He gave me some advice that I’ve tried to work with ever since.
 He said that I could only consider a query as a ‘no’ if I had tried to contact them 10 times and heard nothing in response.
 And to call it quits if 5 in-person meetings fell through.
 While I consider many aspects of the start-up investment world to be toxic – and I’m glad I’m no longer in it – I like the way this technique depersonalises the void.
 Here’s how I see it: